GO SAMBICA br>

-This position is responsible for the upkeep, organization and training of activities around camp, except swimming, boats and challenge course.
+This position is responsible for the upkeep, organization and training of activities around camp, except swimming and boats.
 This includes but is not limited to archery/target games, kayaks, canoes, stand up paddle boards, archery tag and community games.
+This person will also be trained in challenge course operations and support the challenge course team.
 This individual will be working alongside counselors, support staff, and high school students to train them in facilitating different activities, along with jumping in and leading cabin groups.
 He or she is responsible for all the equipment needs and coaching the facilitation of each activity.
-Weekly Wage: Starting at $200, plus room and board.
+Weekly Wage: $230, plus room and board.

-This position is responsible for facilitating communication around camp on a daily basis as well as assisting the Marketing Director in supervising and supporting Team Swag (office assistant, cinematographer, photographer, and store clerk).
-This includes, but is not limited to attending daily meetings and sharing information among the summer team, crafting daily communications for the summer team, assisting in the store and office on an as-needed basis, and dealing with inter-personal issues among the summer team.
+This position is responsible for assisting the Marketing Manager in supervising and supporting the Camp Works Crew (office assistant, cinematographer, photographer, and store clerk).
+This includes, but is not limited to assisting the photographer and videographer in capturing memories, assisting in the store and office on an as-needed basis, staff and camper mail distribution, distributing purchased materials to campers, and supporting other staff to help “make camp work”.
+Photo and/or video experience is strongly preferred for this role.
 This person must have strong communication skills, a passion for camping ministry, and strong leadership skills.
-Weekly Wage: Starting at $200, plus room and board.
+Weekly Wage: $230, plus room and board.

 Camp Care Crew Supervisor (1):

-This position is responsible for supervising and the coordinating the Camp Care Crew in facilitating Gospel-centered intentional programs through the medium of service around camp.
+This position is responsible for supervising and coordinating the Camp Care Crew in facilitating Gospel-centered intentional programs through the medium of service around camp.
 This person will be working with a small team of people to maintain the cleanliness and behind-the-scenes aspects of camp and support other crews around camp in their work.
 Their job is keeping camp clean and running smoothly.
 This person must have a strong attention to detail and a passion for cleaning.
-He or she needs to be able to problem solve well and integrate Camp Care Servants into meaningful ministry behind the scenes of the camp, while fostering a connection between Servants and other positions around camp.
+He or she needs to be able to problem solve well and integrate the Camp Care Crew into meaningful ministry behind the scenes of the camp, while fostering a connection between Camp Care and other positions around camp.
 This person must have an eagerness to learn, fun-loving attitude, and strong leadership skills.
 He or she must be flexible and adaptable with good organizational and communication skills.
-Weekly Wage: Starting at $200, plus room and board.
+Weekly Wage: $230, plus room and board.

 This position is responsible for supervising and coordinating the High School Staff program through the supervision of high school aged staff, the communication with supervisors and other areas of camp, and the intentional planning and development of the students in the program.
 They will plan daily and weekly events, Bible studies, and one-on-one mentoring sessions with the H.S. staff and coach and lead this group of staff in doing their responsibilities well, growing spiritually, relationally, and personally in the process.
 They will help in different roles around camp and will set an example of leadership for developing leaders.
 Youth ministry leadership and managerial experience is required as well as an eagerness to serve in a variety of roles.
-Lifeguard certification, boat drivers license, challenge course or rock climbing experience and activities management experience is a plus.
-Weekly Wage: Starting at $200, plus room and board.
+Lifeguard certification, boat drivers license, King County Food Handlers Card, challenge course or rock climbing experience and activities management experience is a plus.
+Weekly Wage: $230, plus room and board.

 Camp Medic (1):

-Responsible for the health and treatment of campers and team members.
-Will dispense medication as needed/prescribed and be the first medical responder in any health/emergency medical situations.
-Responsible for abiding by abiding by parent-completed Medication Administration Release instructions.
-Great patience and “bedside manner’ necessary to work with campers 2 – 12th grade along with college age team members.
-Responsible for communicating all medical incidents to the Program Director and other necessary team members.
-Will work with and oversee the non-leadership medic.
+This position is responsible for the health and treatment of campers and team members.
+This role will dispense medication as needed/prescribed and be the first medical responder in any health/emergency medical situations.
+The medic will be responsible for abiding by parent-completed Medication Administration Release instructions.
+Great patience and “bedside manner’ are necessary to work with campers 2 – 12th grade along with college age team members.
+This position will be responsible for communicating all medical incidents to the Director of Ministries, the Program Director and other necessary team members.
+The Camp Medic on the Leadership Team Will work with and oversee the non-leadership medic.
 EMT or LPN Certification and some experience in the health care field are desired, as well as experience working with children and youth.
-Weekly Wage: DOE, plus room and board.
+Weekly Wage: $230, plus room and board.